-V.A.1.a).(1) The faculty must discuss evaluations with the fellow at least every three months.
-(Core) V.A.1.a).(2) Assessment of procedural competence should include a formal evaluation process and not be based solely on a minimum number of procedures performed.
-(Detail) V.A.1.b) Evaluation must be documented at the completion of the assignment. $^{(\text{Core})}$ V.A.1.b).(1) Evaluations must be completed at least every three months.
-(Core) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, $^{(Core)}$ V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
+V.A.1.b) Evaluation must be documented at the completion of the assignment.
+(Core) V.A.1.b).(1) Evaluations must be completed at least every three months.
+(Core) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, (Core) V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
 (Core)